Thursday, January 1, 2026

 Advertisement

 "The little hollow soon became a great social gathering place for all families and bands of Indians friendly to those on Skull Run.
-Zeri's still had wrought a singular service and organized an alliance more effectively than modern-day diplomacy or eloquence.
+Zeri had still wrought a singular service and organized an alliance more effectively than modern-day diplomacy or eloquence.
 Indians came from miles and miles around to purchase firewater.
 Zeri had the distinction of being the first saloon keeper in what is now Jackson County."

 However, peace and prosperity on Skull Run did not long survive, Carder wrote, and "displaced persons from the rapidly expanding English settlements of Virginia crossed the Blue Ridge Mountains looking for hunting grounds further west."

-"Strange Indians were seen skulking along the Ohio, and painted warriors began to descend from Milhoan Ridge threatening the safety of these happy, peace-loving people on Skull Run.
+"Strange Indians were seen skulking along the Ohio, and painted warriors began to descend from Milhoan Ridge, threatening the safety of these happy, peace-loving people on Skull Run.
 Scouting parties were sent out for reconnaissance.
 Soon word arrived of a great horde of Indians moving in from the northeast and taking possession of the land and scalping women and children.
 The situation grew desperate."

 Advertisement

-"It's strange how readily the English language lends itself to profane eloquence when the cause is a just one."Though the battle was won, Kidlow, upon returning home, found his wife wounded and his son decapitated and "swore by his beard and by the shades of all Irish deities" to avenge the death.
+"It's strange how readily the English language lends itself to profane eloquence when the cause is a just one."Though the battle was won, Kidlow, upon returning home, found his wife wounded, and his son decapitated, and "swore by his beard and by the shades of all Irish deities" to avenge the death.

 Advertisement